How to conduct a home electrical safety check

 - All extension cords are in good repair with no damage to cords, and the ground pin is in place.
 Only extension cords with polarized or three-prong plugs are being used

-- No cords are being run through doorways or windows, where they may become pinched.
+- No cords are being run through doorways or windows, where they may become pinched

-- No extension codes are placed under rugs.
-(When a cord is covered, heat is not able to escape, which may result in a fire hazard.)
+- No extension codes are placed under rugs (When a cord is covered, heat is not able to escape, which may result in a fire hazard)

-- Multi-outlet adaptor connections (like power bars) are not plugged into one another to increase length, or to provide more outlets than the circuit can supply.
+- Multi-outlet adaptor connections (like power bars) are not plugged into one another to increase length, or to provide more outlets than the circuit can supply

-- All cords being used can handle the amperage indicated on your electrical devices.
+- All cords being used can handle the amperage indicated on your electrical devices

-- All electrical enclosures, switches, and outlets have covers or faceplates.
+- All electrical enclosures, switches, and outlets have covers or faceplates

-- Light bulbs are the correct type and wattage for your fixture.
-(You may want to consider switching to energy efficient LED lights – they produce less heat, which reduces the risk of fire.)
+- Light bulbs are the correct type and wattage for your fixture (You may want to consider switching to energy-efficient LED lights – they produce less heat, which reduces the risk of fire)

-- All table and floor lamps are sitting on level surfaces and away from flammable material such as bedding, pillows or curtains.
+- All table and floor lamps are sitting on level surfaces and away from flammable material such as bedding, pillows, or curtains

-- No appliances have frayed or damaged cords (if they do, the appliance should be replaced).
+- No appliances have frayed or damaged cords (if they do, the appliance should be replaced)

-- There are no flammable materials such as paper towels, napkins and kitchen rags kept near heat-producing kitchen appliances such as stoves or toasters.
+- There are no flammable materials such as paper towels, napkins, and kitchen rags kept near heat-producing kitchen appliances such as stoves or toasters

 Extra tips for parents

-- All outlets within children's reach have outlet plug covers to prevent electric shock.
-(Consider having tamper-resistant electrical outlets installed.
-These spring-loaded receptacle cover plates prevent the insertion of objects when unequal pressure is applied to the receptacle’s contact points.)
+- All outlets within children's reach have outlet plug covers to prevent electric shock (Consider having tamper-resistant electrical outlets installed.
+These spring-loaded receptacle cover plates prevent the insertion of objects when unequal pressure is applied to the receptacle’s contact points)

-- All extension cords are out of reach of children.
-(Electrical shock or burns could occur if chewed on or handled improperly.)
+- All extension cords are out of reach of children (Electrical shock or burns could occur if chewed on or handled improperly)

-Sometimes a simple change or a quick and inexpensive fix can prevent an injury or damage to your home.
+Make sure you’re able to check off everything in the above lists this winter—sometimes a simple change or a quick and inexpensive fix can prevent an injury or damage to your home.